It’s Not What it Seems . . .

 I awake to the sun kissing my face ever so softly, waves crashing, and the smell of fresh sea air.
 I take a deep breath and slowly sit up in a beautiful canopy bed I have only seen in my dreams.
 As I look around I see a cluster of people off in a corner and I hear voices saying, “she’s awake.”

 A man in a white coat comes over and I am immediately afraid and try to get out of the bed as quickly as possible.
 “Leave me alone,” I shout.
-My efforts are hindered as all the other voices have now converged on the bed.
+My efforts were hindered as all the other voices have now converged on the bed.

 A woman takes my hand and says, “It’s alright.
 Calm down.”
 She has a very soothing touch and I feel safe with her.
 “No one is going to hurt you.”
 I look at her face and eyes inquisitively and believe her.